 The Essential build kit that we tested is the middle of three build options for this frame.
 Our test bike sells for $1599.
 We have repeatedly seen consumer-direct brands like Commencal, YT, and Canyon deliver extremely impressive builds at lower price points than their traditional store-bought competitors.
 All three build options of this Commencal hardtail deliver a loud bang for your buck.

 The Origin build sells for $1,099.
-The Origin build utilizes the same aluminum frame as the Essential and Race build.
+The Origin build utilizes the same aluminum frame as the Essential, and Race builds.
 It differs from the Essential build with a SRAM 1x10 drivetrain using a mix of X5, and NX components.
 The Origin uses Tektro HD-M275 hydraulic brakes and a RockShox Recon RL fork.
 The Origin shares the same wheelset and tires as our test bike.
 The Origin build uses slightly narrower, 760mm, Commencal branded handlebars.
-Otherwise, the cockpit components (stem, saddle, grips, and seatpost) are identical to the Essential build
+Otherwise, the cockpit components (stem, saddle, grips, and seat post) are identical to the Essential build.

 The top-of-the-line Race 29 build carries a $1,999 price tag.
-As the name suggests, a major difference between the high-end build and the two lower options is that the Race 29 runs 29" wheels.
-This bikes still has the ability to run 27.5+ tires.
-The Race 29 uses similar E13 rims and formula hubs, the difference being rim width on the 29" rim is 30mm instead of 35mm on our test bike.
+As the name suggests, a significant difference between the high-end build and the two lower options is that the Race 29 runs 29" wheels.
+This bike still has the ability to run 27.5+ tires.
+The Race 29 uses similar e13 rims and formula hubs, the difference being rim width on the 29" rim is 30mm instead of 35mm on our test bike.
 The high-end build runs 2.5-inch Maxxis tires.
 To further increase the gnar-crushing, trail smashing, abilities, this model runs a 150mm RockShox Lyrik fork and 150mm KS Lev dropper post.
-This model is powered by a SRAM NX 1x12 drivetrain and stopping power is provided by 4-piston SRAM Guide T brakes.
-This is a sick bike for only $500 more than our test model.
-Totally worth it.
+A SRAM NX 1x12 drivetrain powers this model and stopping power is provided by 4-piston SRAM Guide T brakes.
+This is a sick bike for only $400 more than our test model.

 Commencal is a relatively new option in the US bike market.
 Having only been available in the United States for a few years, the brand could be unfamiliar to many riders.
-Like YT and Canyon, they are utilizing an online based direct-to-consumer platform to sell bikes.
-The direct sales model bypasses the bike shop in order to offer a similar product for a significantly lower price.
-At OutdoorGearLab we have consistently seen this sales model deliver a substantial amount of value and on-trail performance in these consumer direct bikes.
-The Editor's choice Canyon Spectral has been our best performing budget full suspension bike because of the superior component package offered for a lower price.
+Like YT and Canyon, they are utilizing an online-based direct-to-consumer platform to sell bikes.
+The direct sales model bypasses the bike shop to offer a similar product for a significantly lower price.
+At OutdoorGearLab, we have consistently seen this sales model deliver a substantial amount of value and on-trail performance.
 The disadvantage of this sales model is losing your local bike shop for product support and any warranty issues.
 This disclosure is not made to discourage anyone from buying this bike or another consumer direct option.
-If you decide a consumer direct is the best option for you then we encourage you to pull the trigger and start ripping.
-This note is only to help inform readers and be clear where value may be lost in order to gain value somewhere else.
+If you decide a consumer-direct is the best option for you, then we encourage you to pull the trigger and start ripping.
+This note is only to help inform readers and be clear where value may be lost to gain value somewhere else.

-The Meta AM HT Essential is a very good value in regards to the components provided for the price.
-A recommended upgrade on every other hardtail we have tested including the Editor's Choice Specialized Fuse was a better fork.
+The Meta AM HT Essential is an excellent value in regards to the components provided for the price.
+A recommended upgrade on virtually every other hardtail we have tested including the Editor's Choice Specialized Fuse 29 was a better fork.
 The Rockshox Yari RC fork on this bike costs $700 retail.
 A substantial upgrade over what is provided on any other hardtail we have tested regardless of price.
 The ride performance provided from the stiffer, more supple fork is instantly apparent.
 The bike performed well across a variety of trail conditions and impressed all our testers with its playful characteristics.
 Keep in mind that if purchasing this bike you will likely need to buy new tires in the relatively near future.
-Even so, the Meta AM HT is a great value to any rider looking for a ripping hardtail to take to the trails, bike park, or swimming hole.
+Even so, the Meta AM HT is an excellent value to any rider looking for a ripping hardtail to take to the trails, bike park, or swimming hole.

 The first component that requires an immediate upgrade is the tires.
 The Skinwalls on the Vee tires don't provide the support or protection to back up the Commencal's aggressive attitude.
-Upgrading to a set of Maxxis tires to match your trail conditions would be an enormous upgrade in durability at a relatively low price.
-Here at Outdoor Gear Lab, we always enjoy a Maxxis DHF in the front and DHR II or Aggressor in the rear.
-If your local trails are firmer and more compact than we face in the Sierra Nevadas, a Maxxis Rekon+, or Forecaster may offer plenty of grip with less rolling resistance.
+Upgrading to a set of Maxxis tires to match your trail conditions would be a huge upgrade in durability at a relatively low price.

 Another critical upgrade would be a dropper post.
 Being able to adjust saddle height on the fly allows the rider to be in a better attack position.
 This is extremely important on a bike like the Commencal that wants to get radical.
 There are a handful of reliable options under $200.
-The Tranz-X dropper post and the X-Fusion Manic post have proven to be reliable options on prior test bikes and can be found on a number of websites.
-If you are planning on adding a dropper post to this bike in the near future, you may want to consider the Race 29 build of this bike.
-The upgraded version includes a dropper post as well as better brakes, drivetrain, and tires.
-The difference in price between the Essential and Race 29 is about the cost of replacing tires and adding a dropper post.
+The Tranz-X dropper post and the X-Fusion Manic post have proven to be reliable options on prior test bikes and can be found on several websites.

 The Commencal Meta AM HT Essential will put a smile your face.
 It is especially fun if you live for high speeds, quick handling, and confident geometry.
 This stealthy shredder turns any section of trail into a playground and allows you to push harder than any other hardtail we've tested.
 The impressive build kit features a RockShox Yari fork but lacks a dropper post and has weak tires.
 It is quite clear this bike is not designed for cross country racing or setting records on the climb.
-If you are looking for a capable hardtail for trail riding, few bicycles offer the same levels of confidence and fun.
-At $1,499 it is easy to call this bike a very strong value.
+If you are looking for a capable hardtail for trail riding, few bicycles offer the same levels of confidence and fun on the descents.
+At $1,599, it is easy to call this bike a solid value.